-a) "ancillary Wa'ad or Khiyar" which is related to a structure of transaction carried out using other products i.e. Murabaha, b) "product Wa'ad and Khiyar" which is used as a stand-alone Shariah compliant arrangement.
+- a) "ancillary Wa'ad or Khiyar" which is related to a structure of transaction carried out using other products i.e. Murabaha, ljarah Muntahia Bittamleek, etc.; and - b) "product Wa'ad and Khiyar" which is used as a stand-alone Shariah compliant arrangement.